MushieKings/MushieKings/README.md

 - 📫 How to reach me: mushiekings@gmail.com or discord: https://discord.gg/aXr2ZyEB2v
 - 📫 How to reach me: Discord: https://discord.gg/aXr2ZyEB2v
 - 😄 Pronouns: Mushrooms have as much as 36,000 sexes
 - ⚡ Fun fact: "Mushroom spores are electron-dense and can survive in the vacuum of space.
 Additionally, their outer layer is actually metallic and of a purple hue, which naturally allows the spore to deflect ultraviolet light.
-And as if all this wasn’t unique enough, the outer shell of the spore is the hardest organic compound to exist in nature." -source https://www.explorebigsky.com/are-mushrooms-from-outer-space
+And as if all this wasn’t unique enough, the outer shell of the spore is one of the hardest organic compounds to exist in nature." -source https://www.explorebigsky.com/are-mushrooms-from-outer-space